ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 This makes it a little painful to add one's own encodings using the library, but it can *technically* be done.
 I will not vouch for such a path because when the author tells me ["I explicitly made it as hard as possible to make it extensible"](https://twitter.com/hsivonen/status/1576068684300156928), I don't take that as an invitation to go trying to force extensibility.
 Needless to say, the API was built for streaming and is notable because it is used in Mozilla Firefox and a handful of other places like Thunderbird.
 It is also frequently talked up as THE Rust Conversion API, but that wording has only come from, in my experience, Mozilla and Mozilla-adjacent folks who had to use the Gecko API (and thus influenced by them), so that might just be me getting the echo feedback from a specific silo of Rustaceans.
 But if it's powering things like Thunderbird, it's got to be good, especially on the performance front, right?

 I did counter a pretty annoying usability bug when trying to convert from UTF-8 to UTF-16 the "generic" way, and ended up with an unexplained spurious conversion failure that seemed to mangle the data.
-It was, apparently, derived from the fact that you cannot ask for an encoder (an "output encoding") of a UTF-16 type, which is itself apparently a restriction derived from the WHATWG encoding specification:
+It was, apparently, derived from the fact that you cannot ask for an encoder (an "output encoding") of an UTF-16 type, which is itself apparently a restriction derived from the WHATWG encoding specification:

 > 4.3.
 Output encodings
 >